m-raffo/Security-Bot/README.md

 # Security-Bot
 A security bot network for [M5Stack](https://m5stack.com/) and [TEC Bot 7.0](https://idea7.cc/project/tec-bot-7-0/)

-This system will allow multiple robots to patrol an area on paths set by black lines on the floor.
+This system will allow multiple robots to patrol an area on paths programmed by the user.
 The robots will sound an alarm if they detect any changes in their environment.
-Bluetooth connectivity will allow multiple robots to sound alarms simultaneously.
+Wifi connectivity will allow multiple robots to sound alarms simultaneously.

 ## Milestones:
 ### Overview